 Great places to start testing include:

-- Content – Change up the images, font, and layout
+- Design – Play with the images, font, and layout.

-- CTA – Test different designs, copy, and placement
+- CTA – Alter the appearance, copy, and placement.

-- Header – Change up the links you use and size of your text
+- Header – Change the links you use and the text size.

-Tip: Only test one aspect at a time.
-For example, the color of your CTA button.
+Tip: Test one aspect at a time, for example, the color of your CTA button.

 To really stand out and engage your leads, add a little interactivity to your newsletter.

-GIFs, embedded quizzes, and videos can all make your newsletter a bit more fun and friendly, which makes your business feel a little more fun and friendly too.
+GIFs, embedded quizzes, and videos can make your newsletter more fun and friendly, which in turn extrapolates to your business.

-This can lead to more people sharing and recommending your newsletter, which generates more leads.
+This can induce more people to share and recommend your newsletter, which generates more leads.

-To determine the success of a newsletter at the end of a campaign, you must think about the metrics from the beginning of the campaign.
+To measure the success of a newsletter at the end of a campaign, you have to determine metrics at the beginning.

 Today’s newsletter tools drill down into an endless list of analytics, with some of them being vanity metrics.
-However, for the purpose of generating leads, there are a few crucial things to look at.
+However, for the purpose of generating leads, there are a few crucial elements to analyze.

 (Number of emails sent – number of bounced emails) / number of emails

-The delivery rate tells you how many emails landed in the inboxes of your audiences – important for identifying potential spam or audience list problems.
+The delivery rate tells you how many emails landed in your audience’s inboxes – important for identifying potential spam or audience list problems.